 After accounting for units approved and pending approval, a remaining need of 486 units exists.
+See Table HE-45 for unit type and affordability category.
 The City must demonstrate the availability of sites with appropriate zoning and development standards that can facilitate and encourage the development of such units by October 15, 2029.